KBA99/BT-Codes/README.md

 ---

-`Expected proxies are HTTP, host:port:user:password` If no proxies are used, the bot will still run
+`Expected proxies are HTTP, host:port:user:password` If no proxies are used, the bot will still not run

 ### Debugging with .env files
 - Add a .env file to the root of the file